Bharatsinh Madhavsinh Solanki

-Bharatsinh Madhavsinh Solanki, born on 26 November 1953 in a Rajput family of Gujarat, is an Indian politician and former president of Gujarat Pradesh Congress Committee.
+Bharatsinh Madhavsinh Solanki (born 26 November 1953) is an Indian politician and former president of Gujarat Pradesh Congress Committee.
 He was Minister of State for Union Minister of State for Drinking Water and Sanitation (Independent Charge) in the Government of India in the Second Manmohan Singh ministry till May 2014.
 His previous posts include that of Minister of State for Power.
 He has also served as Secretary at All India Congress Committee from 2004 to 2006.
-He was born to Madhavsinh Solanki, a Koli of Gujarat.
+He was born to Madhavsinh Solanki of Gujarat.

 After winning the election twice, in 2004 and 2009, he lost the Anand seat in the 2014 Indian general election to Dilipbhai Patel of BJP.